Frequently Asked Questions Regarding Tobacco-Free Initiatives at IU Southeast

 A: The policy states that enforcement will depend upon the cooperation of all faculty, staff, and students not only to comply with this policy but also to encourage others to comply with this policy in order to promote a healthy environment in which to work, study, and live.
 Accordingly, tobacco users are expected to voluntarily comply with the policy.
 Anyone who observes a possible violation may courteously and without confrontation inform the individual of the tobacco-free policy and attempt to offer an information card.
 The card outlines the tobacco-free campus policy.
 More information about these cards can be found at http://www.ius.edu/tobaccofree/infocards.php.
 Those who suspect another is violating the policy may report it to the appropriate unit for possible disciplinary action.

 Q: What are the consequences for violating the policy?

-A: Great efforts have been made to ensure faculty, staff and students are aware of the new policy.
-Individuals who knowingly violate the policy will be referred to the appropriate campus administrative unit for disciplinary action.
-If the person is a staff member and that person continues to use tobacco products in a prohibited area, report the incident to Human Resources (941-2356); if the person is a student, report him or her to the Vice Chancellor of Student Affairs (941-2420) and if the person is a faculty member, report him/her to the Vice Chancellor of Academic Affairs (941-2210).
+A: Individuals who knowingly violate the policy will be referred to the appropriate campus administrative unit for disciplinary action.
+Please report staff members who violate the policy to Human Resources (941-2356); report students to the Vice Chancellor for Enrollment Management and Student Affairs (941-2420), and report faculty members to the Executive Vice Chancellor for Academic Affairs (941-2210).